KieronKretschmar/representations-from-nli/README.md

 Users of Lisa or Snellius can use the `run_eval.job` script that is part of this repository.

-# Demo
-This repository contains a demo.ipynb with examples of how to use the trained models.

-# Results and Analysis
+# Results, analysis and demonstration
 This repository contains a analysis.ipynb, where test results for SNLI and SentEval are shown and discussed.

-# Design choices
-The parameters in `train.py` and `eval.py` allow for some flexibility in altering training and evaluation.

-One decision that is currently not configurable is the alignment of the vocabulary.
-We have chosen to align the word embedding layer with the words from the SNLI corpus for which GloVe embeddings are available.
-We have chosen not to include additional words appearing in downstream-tasks because this project is about evaluating *general* sentence representations for which the downstream tasks (e.g. SentEval) are unknown.

-Note that we would expect the performance on SentEval to go up if the test vocabulary was known during training, although the encoder would never see those exact tokens during training, because it might learn useful information from having seen *similar* tokens' embeddings.
+Additionally, code for demonstrating how a model performs the NLI task is provided.

 # References
 - S. R. Bowman, G. Angeli, C. Potts, and C. D. Manning.
 A large annotated corpus for learning natural language inference. arXiv preprint arXiv:1508.05326, 2015.